naumanb/HSI_3D_CNNs/README.md

 python main.py
 ```

-The script will normalize the hyperspectral image data, split it using leave-one-out cross-validation, and train each architecture on the dataset.
-The models' performance metrics will be displayed in the terminal, and the classification reports will be saved in the `results` folder.
+The script normalizes the hyperspectral image data, split it using leave-one-out cross-validation, and train each architecture on the dataset.
+The models' performance metrics are displayed in the terminal, and the classification reports are saved in the `results` folder.

 ## Results

-The performance metrics for each architecture, such as precision, recall, and F1-score, will be saved in a text file in the `results` folder.
-You can compare these metrics to analyze the performance of each architecture for the given task.
+The performance metrics for each architecture, such as precision, recall, and F1-score, are saved in a text file in the `results` folder.
+The metrics are compared to analyze the performance of each algorithm for the given task.

 ## Contributing